What is colon cancer?

 Colon cancer affects the stomach and bowels.
-Common symptoms include: diarrhea or constipation, blood in the stool, vomiting, bloating, cramps, and unexplained weight loss.
+Common symptoms include diarrhea or constipation, blood in the stool, vomiting, bloating, cramps, and unexplained weight loss.

 How do doctors diagnose colon cancer?

-When a patient shows symptoms of colon cancer, his or her doctor can screen for the disease using one of several tests:
+Even before a patient shows symptoms of colon cancer, his or her doctor can screen for the disease using one of several tests:

 - Flexible-Sigmoidoscopy - Using a thin flexible tube called a simoidoscope, the doctor looks inside the patient's colon for growths called polyps.

 - Double Contrast Barium Enema (DCBA) - A silvery-white metallic substance called barium is inserted into the patient's colon through the rectum.
 The barium outlines the patient's colon on an x-ray screen.